 Ask the course instructor to sign a registration drop/add form giving you permission to enroll (even though the class is full).
 If the instructor signs this form, take it to the department for approval and processing.
 If the department does process the "override," double-check your schedule to be sure that the course you added doesn't conflict with other courses already on your schedule.

 Don't settle for courses that aren't appropriate just because they're available!
 Keep working on your schedule until you're satisfied with it.

-For additional help in scheduling courses, take a look at our Registration Tips.
+For additional help in scheduling courses, take a look at Registration Information.